UnifiedID2/uid2-docs-preview/preview/docs/sdks/client-side-identity-v2.md

 Terminates any background timers or requests.
 The UID2 object remains in an unspecified state and cannot be used anymore.

 This function is intended for use in advanced scenarios where you might want to replace the existing UID2 object with a new instance.
-For example, a single-page application could use this to clear the current UID2 object and construct or initialize a new one after receiving a new identity from the server in the [POST /token/generate](../endpoints/post-token-generate.md) response.
+For example, a single-page application could use this to clear the current UID2 object and construct or initialize a new one after receiving a new identity from the server in the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) response.

 ## UID2 Cookie Format